ashincoder/StarVim/README.md

 ## Extensibility
 StarVim can be configured within 1 file.
 Which makes everything simple for the user.
-- You can enable and disable plugins within starrc.lua.
-You just have to uncomment the **one**
 - While doing a git pull it does'nt affect the user config file. 'sv-config.lua'

 + If you still aren't convinced read the [Features](https://github.com/ashincoder/StarVim#features)